 As I alluded to earlier, no two policies are the same, even if they are from the same travel insurance company.
 As dull a task as it may seem, read the fine print thoroughly; it may be the difference between walking away from the hospital with money in your pocket, or not.

 Applying for travel insurance through the internet is a common, acceptable, and easy way to get coverage.
 Here are some resources:

 An Australian company with affiliates world-wide, it appeals to long-term travelers.
 You can apply from abroad once your trip has already started and extend your policy while still traveling.

 Insure My Trip, www.insuremytrip.com:

-A great resource for comparing different insurance companies based on your trip itinerary and needs.
+A great resource for comparing different insurance companies worldwide based upon your trip itinerary and needs.

 Travel Cuts, www.travelcuts.com:

-A site geared towards student travel, you’ll find lots of great budget resources here.
+A site geared towards student travel, you will find lots of great budget resources here.
 Their insurance arm has easy-to-understand lingo and an easy application process.